-Susan’s original reason for joining SWE in 1976 was to have a few women engineers whom she could relate to in her new profession.
-Although this remained one component of her involvement with SWE, she very quickly shifted her emphasis to working with the student sections and encouraging young girls to consider engineering as a profession.
-Her involvement led her to become President in 1985-86, less than ten years after she joined SWE.
+Susan’s original reason for joining SWE in 1976 was to have a few women engineers she could relate to in her new profession.
+Although this remained one component of her SWE involvement, she quickly shifted her emphasis to working with the student sections and encouraging young girls to consider engineering as a profession.
+Her involvement led her to become President in 1985-86, less than ten years after joining SWE.
 As President, Susan had the first expansion of the Executive Committee to include Directors from the Regions, forming the Board of Directors.
 Susan was also the first President to be a grandmother!

 - B.S., Engr Science & Mechanics, 1976, University of Tennessee

 - M.S., Engr Science & Mechanics, 1979, University of Tennessee